ibm-cloud-docs/watsonxdata/sal_register.md

 To register and enable semantic layer in {{site.data.keyword.lakehouse_short}}, make sure that the following are available.
 - [API key](https://cloud.ibm.com/iam/apikeys) of the cluster.
-- IBM Knowledge Catalog instance within your IBM Cloud account.
+- {{site.data.keyword.lakehouse_short}} intelligence instance access within your IBM Cloud account.
 -

 ## Procedure